Stab High Japan 2025, Presented by Monster Energy

 Then a pandemic showed up and live events disappeared.
 Wanting to keep Stab High alive, we took the socially distant approach and sent a stripped-back crew to the Mentawai Islands.
 We adapted the format, shot everything on location, and rolled it out as an episodic series.
 That was good fun, so we did it again in Central America in 2021, before returning to Indo in 2022 at Lakey Peak.
 That year, Sierra Kerr landed what is widely considered the best air ever landed by a female in the Ladybirds final.

-In the exploratory spirit of Stab High, we felt it was time to return to the live event format this year.
-Enter: PerfectSwell Shizunami.
+In the exploratory spirit of Stab High, we felt it was time to return to the live event format last year.
+Enter: the chlorine coliseum of PerfectSwell Shizunami.
+In the end, it was Eithan Osborne, Lucas Cassity, and Kiara Goold who took the win in 2024.

-This year’s Stab High will run on Saturday, June 22nd and Sunday, June 23rd.
-On top of our 36 pro competitors and a fresh flock of YETI Ladybirds, for the first time ever, we’re introducing the YETI Bottle Rockets division — the world’s best male aerialists under 15 years of age.
+This year’s Stab High will run on Saturday, May 24th and Sunday, May 25th.
+On top of our 36 pro competitors, a fresh flock of YETI Ladybirds, and a new pack of YETI Bottle Rockets, we are pleased to host a brand new division — the Women’s Pro Super Final.

 This event has always been about progression, and there’s no better example than the youth.